falkoschindler/nicedeck/README.md

 - Include Markdown, images, and code.
 - Unveil parts of the slide step by step.
 - Interact with NiceGUI code examples directly in the slides.
-- View synchronized slide notes on another screen or mobile device.
+- View synchronized speaker notes on another screen or mobile device.
+- Use a countdown timer on the notes page.

 ## Getting started